Building Healthy Relationships Long-Distance: A Psychological Guide

 Quality Over Quantity

 Research indicates that communication quality matters more than frequency in LDRs.
+The same core communication in relationships principles apply, but distance raises the stakes.
 Effective LDR communication involves:

 - Purposeful conversations: Moving beyond surface-level check-ins